tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 2.md

 - Associative entities are used to represent many-to-many relationships between two or more entities.
 - They contain attributes that describe the relationship itself.

+## Associative Entities
+**When should a relationship with attributes instead be an associative entity?**

+- An entity has attributes.
+A relationship links entities together
+- The associative entity could have meaning independent of the other entities
+- The associative entity preferably has a unique primary identifier, and should also have other attributes
+- The associative entity may participate in other relationships other than the entities of the associated relationship
+- Ternary relationships should be converted to associative entities

 # Attributes
 They allow for the detailed representation of information and support various operations, such as querying, updating, and organizing data in the database.
 **They represent the specific data that is stored for each instance of an entity or relationship.**